-While many young students often believe that a four year bachelor’s degree will provide a greater array of job opportunities and increased salary benefits, recent findings reveal that, in some cases, an associate’s degree provides workers with similar perks to that of their four year graduate co-workers.
+While many young students often believe that a four-year degree will provide a greater array of job opportunities and increased salary benefits, recent findings reveal that, in some cases, an associate’s degree provides workers with similar perks to that of their four-year graduate co-workers.
 In many careers

 , an associate’s degree will provide students with enough preparation and experience to compete in the job market amongst other applicants with degrees of higher education.